MSCHF-Community/Zuckwatch-Information/docs/readme.md

 ## Ideas from Subreddit:
 - Strong assumption that the password submission does nothing per the JS code
 - Could be a url path that unlocks something
 - Binary code in image?
-(Original facebook page had this as well… not sure if same) Don't think it's relevant though due to subtle differences in color from original image (left) and the newly added zuckwatch logo (right).
+(Original facebook page had this as well… not sure if same) Don't think it's relevant though due to subtle differences in color from original image and the newly added zuckwatch logo.

 ## Observations concerning Watergate
 - “Deep throat” = name of the Watergate “whistleblower”
 - Could be a clue
 - Past ‘drops’ - drops of water?
   - Notable watergate participants/bystanders:
   -  Martha Mitchell, wife of a prominent politician who was *kept locked in silence* (clue anyone?)
   - Richard Nixon (of course)
   - Roger Stone = Consultant for Trump and Nixon, subpoenaed to testify against Nixon in Watergate
   - Frank Wills = Security guard who discovered that the locks had been tampered with
   - The White House Plumbers, sometimes simply called the Plumber
   - Jean-Louis Palladin -- chef charged with revitalizing the Watergate Hotel with his restaurant Jean-Louis at the Watergate.
 Story here describes the space as a ‘windowless room’.
 - Texted this to Ben to which he said “He sounds very interesting”
 - [This article](https://www.nytimes.com/1973/08/06/archives/subpoena-for-nixon-involves-historical-precedents-both-sides-are.html) references Jeremy Bentham (one who posited the panopticon) regarding the subpoena of Nixon, probably nothing
 - “Woodward claimed that he would signal to "Deep Throat" that he desired a meeting by moving a flowerpot with a red flag on the balcony of his apartment.
 When Deep Throat wanted a meeting he would make special marks on page 20 of Woodward's copy of The New York Times; he would circle the page number and draw clock hands to indicate the hour.
 They often met "on the bottom level of an underground garage just over the Key Bridge in Rosslyn", at 2:00 a.m.
 The garage is located at 1401 Wilson Boulevard and has a historical marker that was erected in 2011.
 In 2014, the garage was scheduled to be demolished, though the county decided to save the historical marker, and the landowner promised to design a memorial commemorating the Watergate scandal.
 As of 2017, the garage had not been demolished.”
 Wikipedia watergate page